Seeger's Steeple infant of a yellow sunset

 Faculty

-Application Process: Applicants should submit PDF versions of a letter of application, curriculum vitae, response to the mission statement, and supporting materials, including three letters of reference, to counselingsearch@milligan.edu.
-Review of materials will begin at once and continue until the position is filled.
+Application Process: Applicants should submit a letter of application detailing your interest and qualifications for the position, curriculum vitae (CV), a thoughtful response to the Milligan University mission statement, and any supporting materials that demonstrate your teaching and research capabilities via email to businessfacultysearch@milligan.edu.
+Review of applications will begin immediately and will continue until the position is filled.

-Application Process: Applicants should submit letter of application, curriculum vitae, written response to the Milligan mission statement and completed application to nursingsearch@milligan.edu.
-Review of application materials will begin immediately and will continue until the position is filled.
+Application Process: Submit a letter of application, curriculum vitae, a response to the University’s mission statement, and a link to a video of a sample performance (please avoid submitting actual video files) to musicaltheatresearch@milligan.edu.
+Milligan University conducts background checks on final candidates.
+Review of applications will begin at once and will continue until the position is filled.

 Assistant Professor of Sport Management

 Application Process: Applicants should submit an employment application, cover letter, resume/curricular vitae, response to the Milligan University mission statement, written statement of how the applicant might integrate their Christian faith into the classroom, and list of professional references via email to EXSCSearch@milligan.edu.
 Review of applications will begin immediately and will continue until the position is filled.
-This is a repost of a job announcement from Fall of 2023.
-All applicants who identified sport management as their specialty in the original application submission will be retained for review by the committee.
-Please review the updated application requirements to make sure all requested materials have been submitted.
 Questions about the position or application may be directed via email to the email address above.

 Staff